-- e) Earn an overall average servant-leader rating of 3.0 or higher on the peer collegiality rating scale (SL-2) or faculty assessment of department chair (SL-4) - f) Earn a pattern of Chair's rating of "meets expectations" or higher on overall Servant-Leader effectiveness. - g) Demonstrate competence in faith integration by: - (1) Earning a rating of 3.0 ("Proficient") or higher on the faith integration response paper [see Section 7.3 2. d.1)]
+- e) Earn an overall average servant-leader rating of 3.0 or higher on the peer collegiality rating scale (SL-2). - f) Earn a pattern of Chair's rating of "meets expectations" or higher on overall Servant-Leader effectiveness. - g) Demonstrate competence in faith integration by: - (1) Earning a rating of 3.0 ("Proficient") or higher on the faith integration response paper [see Section 7.3 2. d.1)]

-(Note: if a faculty member is seeking a rank promotion decision at a time that does not coincide with an extended contract decision, and if the faculty member has already received the required score (3.0 or higher for promotion to Associate Professor) on the Faith Integration Response Paper within the past three years, the requirement for the response paper is waived.) and e.
-Promotion to Professor
+(Note: if a faculty member is seeking a rank promotion decision at a time that does not coincide with an extended contract decision, and if the faculty member has already received the required score (3.0 or higher for promotion to Associate Professor) on the Faith Integration Response Paper within the past three years, the requirement for the response paper is waived.)

+and